-Another great use of fresh oregano is to infuse oils or to add flavouring to marinated cheese.
+Another great use of fresh oregano is to infuse oils or add flavour to marinated cheese.
 We want the earthy notes but not the bitter taste when you eat fresh oregano.

-Dried oregano: A staple in our herb rack as I love adding dried oregano to pasta sauces and marinating lamb roasts.
-Oregano adds a subtle yet earthy flavouring to dishes.
+Dried oregano: a staple in our herb rack as I love adding dried oregano to pasta sauces and marinating lamb roasts.
+Oregano adds a subtle yet earthy flavour to dishes.
 Quintessential in Mediterranean cooking.